On spectral inclusion and mapping theorems for scalar type spectral operators and semigroups: Preliminaries

-In a complex finite-dimensional space, the scalar type spectral operators are those linear operators on the space, which furnish an \textit{eigenbasis} for it (see, e.g., \cite{Survey58,Dun-SchIII}) and, in a complex Hilbert space, the scalar type spectral operators are those that are similar to the {\it normal operators} \cite{Wermer}.
+On a complex finite-dimensional Banach space, scalar type spectral operators are those linear operators, which furnish an \textit{eigenbasis} for the space, i.e., allow a diagonal matrix representation (see, e.g., \cite{Dunford1954,Survey58,Dun-SchIII}).